• Menu

 28. Loris

-This cute mammal forages at night looking for fruit, nectar, and insects.
-Although it looks gentle, be warned because it is the only venomous primate on the planet!
-They are known as the Slow Loris because they remain motionless for hours on end.
+This cute mammal forages at night; looking for fruit, nectar, and insects.
+Although it looks gentle, be warned because it’s the only venomous primate on the planet!
+They are known as the “slow loris” because they can remain motionless for hours on end.

 Learn More: Britannica